 Law is not on your side

-In general, the individual right to anonymity is recognized worldwide and is protected by international agreements, such as International Covenant on Civil and Political Rights (ICCPR) and Universal Declaration of Human Rights (UNDP).
-Anonymity serves as an opportunity to express your thoughts freely without possible bullying, harassment, discrimination and any human rights violation.
-Also, it prevents unauthorized use of personal information which leads to fraud, identity theft, manipulation of opinions.
+In general, the individual right to anonymity is recognized worldwide and is protected by international agreements, such as the International Covenant on Civil and Political Rights (ICCPR) and the Universal Declaration of Human Rights (UNDP).
+Anonymity serves as an opportunity to express your thoughts freely without possible bullying, harassment, discrimination, and any human rights violation.
+Also, it prevents the unauthorized use of personal information which leads to fraud, identity theft, and manipulation of opinions.
 People can say or publish things they would never reveal under any other conditions: fear of retaliation usually prevents them from acting.

 The importance of anonymous communication is impossible to deny; therefore, some recommendations for observing the freedom of speech were created and implemented in different countries.
-And yet the internet and offline spaces don't offer many opportunities for anonymous posting.
+And yet, the internet and offline spaces don't offer many opportunities for anonymous posting.
 Why is it so?

 Right and Wrong

 What can't be controlled can be dangerous — that's precisely the case of anonymity.
 The message or action which has no author and has harmful intentions means that no one will be brought to justice.
 Defamation, discrimination, illegal trade, organization of terroristic attacks: when it happens online, whom to blame?
-The government has a choice 'in-between' where the obligation to identify yourself restricts freedom of speech, but the absence of surveillance leads to numerous cases of uncontrolled and unpredicted behavior.
+The government has a choice 'in-between' where the obligation to identify yourself restricts freedom of speech, but the absence of surveillance leads to numerous cases of uncontrolled and unpredicted behaviour.

 Tor — on the guard of everything

 Everyone who has ever wanted to stay untracked or get access to essential information sooner or later discovered Tor.
-Anonymous browser with multi-layer encryption is the first tool you can find looking for safe ways to surf the internet.
+An anonymous browser with multi-layer encryption is the first tool you can find looking for safe ways to surf the internet.
 Leaving the technology of Tor behind, we are more interested in its users: who are they?

 Some statistics: top-5 countries by users of Tor are Russia, the United States, Germany, Indonesia, and France.
-Up to 20% of Tor users are from Russia, more than 18% from the US — unexpected results if we remember that the former country is not free, the latter provides freedom of speech (according to the Freedom House 2019 results).
+Up to 20% of Tor users are from Russia, and more than 18% from the US — unexpected results if we remember that the former country is not free, but the latter provides freedom of speech (according to the Freedom House 2019 results).
 It seems like people continue to use anonymous platforms regardless of declared rights they do or don't have — simply because they want the opportunity to choose to reveal themselves or not.

 More clear is the situation with countries in which Tor is officially banned: 60% of indirect Tor users are from Iran.
 Often anonymous services are the only opportunity to inform people about the emergency, ask for help and get it.
-What is the real power of Tor and how it changes the life, you can check here — Stephanie Ann Whited explained why we shouldn't confuse Tor with the platform for illegal activity (or even dark web).
+What is the real power of Tor and how it changes lives, you can check here — Stephanie Ann Whited explained why we shouldn't confuse Tor with the platform for illegal activity (or even the dark web).

 We've finally come to the final point of the story about anonymity: anonymous whistleblowing.
-Revealing the identity of people who reported crime can be dangerous: informers risk their career, reputation and often lives.
+Revealing the identity of people who reported crime can be dangerous: informers risk their careers, reputation, and often lives.
 The importance of victim protection is recognized more evidently than general protection of anonymity.
 The anonymous option for whistleblowers was officially introduced in the EU Directive of 2019, Securities and Exchange Commission (SEC) accepts and processes anonymous reports in the US, Corporations Act in Australia also allows anonymity since July 2019 — more and more countries join the 'anonymity movement'.

-The tendency to protect the option of anonymity at least in some spheres of daily life shows that it's a necessity: without informants, valuable information on tax evasion, human trafficking, security breaches would never be disclosed.
-Problems arise when the right to be anonymous is violated: not only as a censorship measurement but a new interpretation of the law which existed before.
-Doesn't make any sense, but recent American example explained it.
+The tendency to protect the option of anonymity at least in some spheres of daily life shows that it's a necessity: without informants, valuable information on tax evasion, human trafficking, and security breaches would never be disclosed.
+Problems arise when the right to be anonymous is violated: not only as a censorship measurement but as a new interpretation of the law which existed before.
+Doesn't make any sense, but a recent American example explained it.
 A high-profile case of the informant who blew the whistle on Donald Trump posed a threat to other anonymous whistleblowers.

-In defense of anonymity
+In defence of anonymity

-We strongly believe that anonymous services brought more good than the evil to our lives — international agreements only confirm that this belief is reasonable.
+We strongly believe that anonymous services brought more good than evil to our lives — international agreements only confirm that this belief is reasonable.
 Even though there is no hope to implement anonymous options for everyone in the nearest future, we should raise our personal awareness of the connection between security and anonymity.